CreatieveNaam/po-paradigma/README.md

 	syscall
  ```

+ ## Defining Bytes
- So what does everything mean?
-We start with the `text db "Hello, World!",10`
+ So what does `text db "Hello, World!",10` mean?

 `db` stands for "define bytes".
-This means that we are going to define bytes of data. `"Hello, World!",10` is the bytes of data we are defining.
-The "10" is a newline character. `text` is the name assigned to the address in memory that this data is located in.
+This means that we are going to define bytes of data.

+`"Hello, World!",10` is the bytes of data we are defining.
+The "10" is a newline character.

+`text` is the name assigned to the address in memory that this data is located in.
 When we use "text" in the code, when the code is compiled, the compiler will determine the actual location in memory of this data and replace all instances of "text" with that memory address.

-So the way i see it is that `text db "Hello, World!",10` is the equivalent of `String text = "Hello, World! \n"`.
+## Sections
+So what do the code `section .data` and `section .text` mean?

+Well, there are three types of sections in assembly files.
+There is a .data section where all data is defined before compilation.
+We basically define memory for future use.

+There is a .text where all the code goes.

+Lastly there is a .bss section where data is allocated for future use.
+We do not use it in the Hello World code but the .bss section often gets used for reservering bytes of memory for user input.

+## Lables
+So what does the code `_start:` mean?

+Well, `_start:` is called a lable.
+A lable is used to lable a part of code.
+Upon compilation the compiler will calculate the location in which the lable will sit in memory.
+Any time the lable is used afterwards, that name is replaced by the location in memory of the compiler.

+The `_start:` lable is essential for all programs.
+When the program is compiled and executed, it is first executed at the location of `_start:`.

+## Global
+So what does the code `global _start` mean?

+The word `global` is used when we want the linker to be able to know the address of some label.
+The object file generated will containt a link to every label declared `global`.
+In this case, we have to declare `_start` as global since it is required for the code to be propery linked.

  ## Registers
 To understand the rest of the code, we first need to understand registers.
 Registers are a part of the processor that temporarily holds memory.
 In the x86_64 architecture, registers hold 64 bits.
 Below is a list of registers in the x86_64 architecture.